flashingpumpkin/django-socialregistration/README.rst

     http://wiki.developers.facebook.com/index.php/Connect/Authorization_Websites#Logging_Out_Users
     <a href="#" onclick="FB.Connect.logoutAndRedirect('{% url auth_logout %}')">Logout</a>

+To log users out of other third party sites, I recommend redirecting them further to the OAuth / OpenID providers.

 HTTPS
 -----
-If you wish everything to go through HTTPS, set *SOCIALREGISTRATION_USE_HTTPS* in your settings file to True
+If you wish everything to go through HTTPS, set ``SOCIALREGISTRATION_USE_HTTPS`` in your settings file to ``True``.

 Other Information
 -----------------
-If you don't wish your users to be redirected to the setup view to create a username but rather have a username generated for them, set *SOCIALREGISTRATION_GENERATE_USERNAME* in your settings file to True
+If you don't wish your users to be redirected to the setup view to create a username but rather have a random username generated for them, set ``SOCIALREGISTRATION_GENERATE_USERNAME`` in your settings file to ``True``.